Social Security attorney Gordon Gates wrote about a Social Security Administrative Law Judge (ALJ) who only approves 11 percent of cases.

 The sum of the Judge’s quote suggests that doctors lie, lawyers lie and claimants are trained to lie.

 So, who is left?
 Ah yes, the Social Security technicians and Social Security doctors who denied the case in the first place.

 Should anyone be surprised that this judge only approves 11% of cases?

 I have no problem that Judges should approach disability cases with skepticism since they are the holders of the public purse strings.
-But, this goes beyond healthy skepticism and into cynicism.
+However, this goes beyond healthy skepticism and into cynicism.

-Is this the right approach for reviewing Social Security disability claims at hearing?
+Is this the right approach for reviewing Social Security disability claims?
 What is your opinion?
 Add a comment to let us know.